hitoshi-watase/sercrod/docs/reference/directives/include.md

   - Compose pages by including a few well-defined templates.

 - Avoid deep include chains:
-  - Although Nablla has a depth guard (`config.include.max_depth`, default 16), very deep nesting is harder to reason about.
+  - Although Sercrod has a depth guard (`config.include.max_depth`, default 16), very deep nesting is harder to reason about.
-  - If you see `nablla-include-depth-overflow`, review your include structure.
+  - If you see `sercrod-include-depth-overflow`, review your include structure.

 - Use worlds to structure templates:
   - Define shared templates in outer layouts and local templates closer to the components that use them.